Benjamin is a former volunteer DJ at his local hospital radio station. He has been reviewing films online since 2004.

 I can't help but admire the irony of a film subtitled Nemesis causing the long-running film series to grind to a shuddering halt, albeit temporarily.
 There's no getting away from the fact that the film lacks almost anything to make it special but there are a couple of unpolished gems amid the dilithium.
 Stewart is as solid and dependable as he's ever been, giving us a Picard seemingly aware that his time is running out as the lives of his crew move on and leave him behind.
 Opposite the good captain is a very young Hardy who nevertheless acquits himself well as the villainous Shinzon and the chemistry between them made me wish that there was more interaction between them.

 Baird is more of an editor than director and prefers to work on more action-oriented projects like Executive Decision, his directorial debut.
-As a result, the film has some visually interesting action sequences such as an intense shootout in the corridors of the Enterprise itself and a slightly hokey car chase that reminds viewers of another Tom Hardy film, Mad Max: Fury Road.
+As a result, the film has some visually interesting action sequences such as an intense shootout in the corridors of the Enterprise itself and a slightly hokey car chase that reminds viewers (in a low-budget kinda way) of another Tom Hardy film, Mad Max: Fury Road.
 I was also pleased to see Sirtis finally have something to do as she has been chronically underserved by the three previous Next Gen movies.
 Her character may allow the script to get a little dark at times, especially by Trek standards, but she brings a raw and genuine emotion to the picture that is hard to ignore.

 - Baird was brought in by producer Rick Berman in order to give the franchise a shot in the arm, despite Baird never having watched the TV shows.
 Baird later expressed frustration at having to work with existing characters, storylines, designs and recycled sets while cast members Frakes, Burton and Sirtis openly criticised the director (Sirtis even referring to Baird in interviews as "an idiot".
 Even Stewart described the film as a "pretty weak" finale for the Next Gen crew.